akagr/akagr.github.io/source/_posts/2013-12-27-wrapping-my-head-around-prototypal-inheritance-in-javascript.markdown

 So have I mastered it?
 Not at all.
 I have just started with serious js and need to practice.
 But I think I have a fairly good idea of how it works and what goes where.
 So here goes.

 ##  So what exactly prototypal means?
-Prototype is an object which acts as a base for other objects to inherit from. if that sounds confusing, consider an example.
+Prototype is an object which acts as a base for other objects to inherit from.
+If that sounds confusing, consider an example.
 If we have a class named Animal, what will the Human be?
 If you think Human is also a class, what would your father be?
 An object?
 But you inherit from him too, right?

 Object oriented programming was designed to mirror real-world.
 And there are no classes here.
 Everything is an object.
 We can say that two objects are similar, like two people.
 But this doesn't mean someone 3-d printed them according to a design called class.
 Those people came from other people, inheriting things, modifying and adding stuff on the way.
 See it?